-Identify the factors which describe and differentiate the products and the factors which might be influential in weather a user would buy the product or not,
+Identify the factors which describe and differentiate the products and the factors which might influence whether a user would buy the product or not,

-Represent all the products in terms of those factors or descriptors or attributes,
+Represent all the products in terms of those factors, descriptors or attributes,

 Create a tuple or number vector for each product that represents the strength of each factors for the product,

-Now start to look at the users and their history and create a user profile based on their history.
+Start to look at the users and their histories to create a user profile based on their history.
 It will have the same number of factors and their strength would indicate how much influenced the user is towards that factor,

 Recommend the user those products that are nearest to them in terms of those factors.”